veevo/dev/content/studies/worlds/trial-purification.md

 ---
-layout: default-md
-section: Inhabited Worlds
 title: Trials and Purifications
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: 2019-01-01
 ---

 ##  Worlds of Trials and Purifications